moonwave99/playa/site/data/blog/end-to-end-testing.md

 date: 2020-02-29T00:00:00.000Z
 published: true
 ---
-This week I focused mostly on **end to end testing**, _e2e_ from now on.
-I am fairly new to e2e, as I usually limited myself to the domain of unit and integration.
+This week I focused mostly on **end to end testing** (_e2e_ from now on).
+I am fairly new to e2e, as I usually never adventures myself outside of the green pastures of unit and integration.
 Electron is a fairly new technology and a lot of practices are yet to settle as mature.

-I had to choose between [testcafe][testcafe] and [spectron][spectron].
+My research prompted me with the choice between [testcafe][testcafe] and [spectron][spectron].
 I gave the in-house solution a try first.

 First I set up a `npm` command in `package.json` like this: